Retargeting campaigns are one of the most effective ways to harness the website traffic you already get to your real estate website.

 The fact that Facebook needs to be able to access your property inventory also implies that you have a large enough inventory in the first place.

-If you have over 10 property listings and they are not too similar or if you have more than 20 property listings that are a bit similar, you are good to go with dynamic Facebook ads for real estate.
+If you have over ten property listings that are not too similar, or if you have more than 20 property listings that are similar, you are good to go with dynamic Facebook ads for real estate.

 Why is that?